A Murder of Quality: Plot summary

-The examination of Stella's body has told the police that the murderer must have been "covered in blood," but little physical evidence was found at the crime scene.
+The examination of the murder scene has told the police that the murderer must have been "covered in blood" and used leather gloves.
 Smiley learns that Stella had volunteered to collect secondhand clothing for a refugee charity in London.
-At his request Brimley goes to the charity's headquarters to examine parcels of clothing sent there from Carne.
-In one such parcel she finds clothing stained with blood, including a plastic raincoat, the "silver wings" described by Janey; apparently the killer wore it to protect himself from bloodstains and then put it into one of the boxes that was sent on to the charity.
-Another key piece of evidence seems to be Stanley's briefcase containing the exam questions, left unattended for a time at Fielding's place on the night of the murder.
-When Tim Perkins, a boy in Fielding's school house, achieves a suspiciously high score on the exam after Stella's death, it looks as though he may have cheated by examining the contents of the briefcase before Stanley retrieved it later that night.
-Suspicion grows when Perkins is found lying dead at the side of the road after being killed in a hit and run.
-Did he see something in the briefcase that revealed the identity of Stella's killer?
+At his request, Brimley goes to the charity's headquarters to examine parcels of clothing sent there from Carne.
+In one such parcel she finds clothing stained with blood, including a plastic raincoat (the "silver wings" described by Janie), the gloves, and the boots.
+The killer put the items into one of the parcels that were sent on to the charity.

+Another key piece of evidence seems to be Stanley's briefcase containing the exam papers, left unattended for a time at Fielding's house on the night of the murder.
+When Tim Perkins, a boy in Fielding's school house, achieves a suspiciously high score on the exam, it looks as though he may have cheated by examining the contents of the briefcase before Stanley retrieved it later that night.
+Perkins is killed in a bicycle accident.
 Smiley visits Fielding, who appears devastated by the death of Tim Perkins.
 Smiley was already aware that Fielding was to retire at the end of the current school term.
-Fielding tells Smiley that he will have to get another job since he will not receive a pension like other retired masters – he was considered a "temporary" master at the school due to a criminal conviction for homosexual acts dating from many years earlier.
+Fielding tells Smiley that he will have to get another job since he will not receive a pension like other retired masters — he was considered a "temporary" master at the school due to a criminal conviction for homosexual acts dating from many years earlier.
 Fielding tells Smiley that Perkins didn't cheat on the exam, but that he cheated for the boy, who was in danger of losing his place at the school due to his poor academic performance.
-Fielding himself, he claims, used the information in the briefcase to alter the boy's exam paper before it could be corrected so that he would get a higher grade.
-He also says that he saw in the briefcase a piece of heavy coaxial cable once used by Stanley in a class demonstration, an item that Stanley later told police he had lost and that police believe must have been the murder weapon.
-When Rigby hears of this he obtains his superior's permission to arrest Stanley, but finds that Stanley is missing.
+Fielding himself, he claims, altered the boy's exam paper so that he would get a higher grade.
+He also says that he saw in Stanley's briefcase the piece of heavy electrical cable, that police believe was the murder weapon.